-- Once every 3 years, an owner or operator must hire a certified Operations Inspector (PDF 53K) to ensure the UST system is in compliance with release detection, spill and overfill prevention and corrosion protection.
+- Once every 3 years, an owner or operator must hire a certified Operations Inspector to ensure the UST system is in compliance with release detection, spill and overfill prevention and corrosion protection.
 "In compliance" means that all your equipment is present and operating properly.

 The tank owner\operator has up to 120 days to correct deficiencies found during inspection without penalty.